 Venetian Gondola Ride Hours of Operation

-Indoor Gondolas run from 10 am – 11 pm Thursday through Sunday and extend the closing time to midnight Friday – Sunday.
+Indoor Gondolas run from 10 am – 11 pm Monday – Thursday and Sunday and extend the closing time to midnight on Friday and Saturday.

-Outdoor Gondolas run from 10 am – midnight 7 days per week.
+Outdoor Gondolas run from 10 am – 10 pm, 7 days per week.

 Venetian Gondola Ride Tips and Tricks